Hipkins responds as criticism mounts around pregnant Kiwi journalist

 Bellis has previously stated she was consulting with her lawyers about applying under the new MIQ emergency allocation category she had been offered.
 Her primary concern is healthcare for herself and her baby after birth.

-Last year Roshni Sami and barrister, Tudor Clee, started the Baby Bridge Initiative in order to help others to lobby the Government to do better by mothers-to-be.
-It has support of National, Act and the Green Party.
+Last year Roshni Sami and barrister Tudor Clee started the Baby Bridge Initiative to help others to lobby the Government to do better by mothers-to-be.
+It has the support of National, Act and the Green Party.

-Sami went to court after her husband, who was stranded in the US, was denied an MIQ spot ahead of their child's birth.
+Sami went to court after her husband, Walter, who was stranded in the United States, was denied an MIQ spot before their child's birth.

-Clee, who has represented dozens of people pro-bono in similar circumstances, previously told the Herald while the emergency criteria allowed for situations involving pregnancy, it was highly complicated and easy to get wrong.
+Clee, who has represented dozens of people pro bono in similar circumstances, previously told the Herald that while the emergency criteria allowed for situations involving pregnancy, it was highly complicated and easy to get wrong.

-Bellis alluded to this in her open letter also, stating while it was initially rejected it was "mysteriously" reopened, unsolicited, after she made an inquiry through a National MP and public relations expert.
+Bellis alluded to this in her open letter also, saying that while her application was initially rejected it was "mysteriously" reopened, unsolicited, after she made an inquiry through a National Party MP and public relations expert.

 "The decision of who should get an emergency MIQ spot is not made on a level playing field, lacks ethical reasoning and pits our most vulnerable against each other," she wrote.